Free Website Content - What is Creative Commons?

 The digital code can be embedded into websites and search

-can be conducted for different types of licenses.
-The Creative
+Searches can be conducted for different types of licenses.

-Commons site also provides a website icon that clearly marks
+The Creative Commons site also provides a website icon

-copyright holder.
-Assigning a Creative Commons license does
+the copyright holder.
+Assigning a Creative Commons license

-not mean that the copyright holder is relinquishing rights
+does not mean that the copyright holder is relinquishing

-to a piece of art, it merely means some conditions could
+rights to a piece of art, it merely means some conditions

 A Creative Commons license enables copyright holders